May 2024

 From the Director

-We hope you enjoy the following report detailing the Fall 2023 activities, news, and events from the Center for Intellectual Property Research at the Indiana University Maurer School of Law.
-Hardly a week went by this semester without an engaging speaker or an activity for students.
+We hope you enjoy the following report detailing Spring 2024 activities, news, and events from the Center for Intellectual Property Research at the Indiana University Maurer School of Law.
+From the first day of the semester through graduation, it was clear that Maurer IP was back in business!

 Mark D. Janis